-Caution After connecting to the debug tool, all the properties in this category will become invalid when a microcontroller whose Simulator does not support peripheral function simulations (instruction simulation version) is selected.
+After connecting to the debug tool, all the properties in this category will become invalid when a microcontroller whose Simulator does not support peripheral function simulations (instruction simulation version) is selected.

-Display Simulator Select whe ether to display the Simulator GUI window to use the Simulator GUI.
+Display Simulator Select whether to display the Simulator GUI window to use the Simulator GUI.
 GUI Default Yes Modifying Select from the drop-down list.
 (Changes not allowed during execution of a program.)
-Available Yes Uses the function of the Simulator GUI. values No Does not use the function of the Simulator GUI.
-Display Simulator GUI on top of other windows cution start is. isplay the Simulator GUI window in the forefront when program exe- ars only when the [Display Simulator GUI] property is set to [Yes].
-Default Yes Modifying Select from the drop-down list.
-Available Yes Displays it in the forefront. values No Does not display it in the forefront.
+Available Yes Uses the function of the Simulator GUI. val values No Does not use the function of the Simulator GUI.
+Display Simulator GUI on top of other windows Select whether to display the Simulator GUI window in the forefront when poution starts.
+This property appears only when the [Display Simulator GUI] property is set Default Yes Modifying Select from the drop-down list.
+Available values Yes Displays it in the forefront.
+No Does not display it in the forefront.